Azure/azure-kusto-labs/kafka-integration/distributed-mode/hdinsight-kafka/helm.md

 <hr>

-# 1. FOCUS: DOWNLOAD HELM CHART, BUILD AND PUBLISH DOCKER IMAGE
+# 1. FOCUS: HELM CHART for connect cluster

 This module details download and updates to the Confluent Helm Chart for the KafkaConnect Kusto sink connector deployment.

-# Helm Chart for KafkaConnect on AKS
+# 2. Helm Chart for KafkaConnect on AKS

 ## 1. Create a directory for cloning from git
 ```